dsoprea/go-gpx/README.md

 ## To Do

 - Only the primary location information and other data that is highly common and related is read and supported by the provided data structures.
-We need to add any fields or parse any nodes that are currently missing per the spec (see the TODO file).
+We need to add any attributes or parse any nodes that are currently missing per the spec (see the TODO file).
 Feel free to request this and/or submit a PR.